Polymer/polymer-library-docs/app/3.0/docs/tools/overview.md

 * [Web Component Tester](tests) is an end-to-end testing environment built by the Polymer team.

-* The [Web services](services) page lists helpful services to speed up the development process.

 For information on the build and deployment processes for Polymer applications, see the [Build apps section](/{{{polymer_version_dir}}}/docs/apps/).